nabrajko/ai-case-study/README.md

 -	All use a type of neural network that uses transformer architecture,
 -	Development ideas like pretraining and fine-tuning.

-Meta Llama 3.1 with 405B, is probably the world’s largest and most capable openly available foundation model, and there is free downloadable version of Ollama that can be downloaded and installed on your machine and worked on without even having internet connectivity.
+Meta Llama 3.1 with 405B, is probably the world’s largest and most capable openly available foundation model, and there is free downloadable version of OLlama that can be downloaded and installed on your machine and worked on without even having internet connectivity.

 ## Business Activities

 * What is currently used technology and implementation ?

   According to Meta : “When a user enters a text prompt in Llama 3.1 model, it attempts to predict the most plausible follow &mdash;on text using its neural network &mdash; a cascading algorithm with billions of variables (called "parameters") that's modeled after the human brain.
-By assigning different weights to all the different parameters, and throwing in a small bit of randomness, LLama 3.1 can generate incredibly human-like responses. “
+By assigning different weights to all the different parameters, and throwing in a small bit of randomness, Llama 3.1 can generate incredibly human-like responses. “

-LLama 3.1 offers 3 models, each tailored to different needs within the generative AI space:
+Llama 3.1 offers 3 models, each tailored to different needs within the generative AI space:

 * Llama 3.1 8B